-In other words, "anything that blocks the vessel," said Lawrence Phillips, a cardiologist and assistant professor at NYU Langone Medical Center, in New York.
+In other words, "anything that blocks the vessel," said Dr. Lawrence Phillips, a cardiologist and assistant professor at NYU Langone Medical Center, New York City.

-Ultimately, the narrowing can build up enough to cause chest pain and shortness of breath — called angina, or it can block the vessel completely, causing a heart attack.
-Heart attacks can also be caused by the rupture of a plaque that causes a blockage of the blood vessels, Phillips said.
+Ultimately, the narrowing can build up enough to cause chest pain and shortness of breath — called angina — or it can block the vessel completely, causing a heart attack.
+Heart attacks can also be caused by the rupture of a plaque that causes a blockage of the blood vessels, Phillips told Live Science.
 Over 1 million Americans suffer heart attacks each year, according to the American Heart Association.

 Another cause of heart disease is an arrhythmia, a condition where the heart beats too quickly (tachycardia), too slowly (bradycardia) or irregularly.
 Symptoms can include a fluttering feeling in the chest, racing heartbeat, slow heartbeat, chest pain or discomfort, shortness of breath, lightheadedness, dizziness, fainting (syncope) or near fainting, according to the Mayo Clinic.

 Heart disease may also be caused by problems a person is born with, known as congenital heart defects.
 Symptoms of heart defects in children can include pale gray or blue skin (cyanosis), swelling in the legs, abdomen or around the eyes, and shortness of breath during feeding in infants (causing poor weight gain), according to the Mayo Clinic.